-There are very few truly cruel managers in the business world, in spite of what we see on television and in the movies.
+In spite of what we see on television and in the movies, there are very few truly cruel managers in the business world.
 Yes, there are managers who are incompetent, neglectful, and uncaring.
 But real cruelty is rare.
 Very few managers yell, scream, fire people at whim, or hang up the phone without saying goodbye (no one on television ever says goodbye before hanging up).
 On the other hand, we've all seen managers who often act as though their employees are "invisible."
-This article is about what managers do that make employees feel unimportant and therefore; invisible.
+This article is about what managers do that make employees feel unimportant and therefore, invisible.

-How many times have you stepped in to a boss' office to discuss some matter and he/she takes a phone call in the middle of your discussion?
+How many times have you stepped into a boss's office to discuss some matter and he or she takes a phone call in the middle of your discussion?
 What are you supposed to do, stand there?
 Sit down?
 Signal that you'll come back?
 Your boss has just told you; "For the next few minutes, you are invisible."
 How many times have you seen managers, either alone or in packs, pass by employees with absolutely no acknowledgement?
 Employees are quietly looking for some signal of recognition and receiving none, feel invisible.
-Or, you've been called to the boss' office and he doesn't look up until finishing the document he's reading.
+Or, you've been called to the boss's office and he doesn't look up until finishing the document he's reading.
 You don't exist.
 We've all had it happen to us and, if we're honest, we've done it to others.
 Employees will verbalize the situation with statements such as; "I don't feel appreciated," or "I don't feel valued."
 What these employees are really saying is; "I feel invisible."

 It doesn't take a lot of effort to make sure people feel noticed.
 A smile, a hello, a "how did your son's game go last night," are small courtesies that let your people know that you know they are there and are important to you.
 I vividly recall an incident that occurred many years ago.
 I was eating lunch with my boss, Bob, when an executive a few corporate layers up the ladder walked up, greeted us both, and said; "Bob, where have you been?"
 My boss had been immersed in a large project for a couple of weeks.
 They chatted about the project for a few moments, the executive showed genuine interest, joked a little, and the conversation ended with a friendly "see you later" to both of us.
 The whole interaction took 60-seconds at the most.
 I could tell, however, that Bob thought it was pretty cool that this executive noticed he had been missing in action for a couple of weeks.
 He was visible.